 A nice feature is a matte finish on the cup stand.
 Most machines have a metal cup stand which can get scratched as the cups vibrate when the pump pulls the espresso shots.
 This matte finish, however, keeps your coffee machine looking newer for longer.

 The water boiler is aluminum, which isn’t the best for keeping a consistent temperature.
 But it does mean the espresso maker is quite light.
+You’re not going to get top level consistency from machine at this price so worrying about boiler materials is maybe a little redundant.

 Also, Hamilton Beach offers a 5-year warranty.
 This is superb and incredibly rare.
 So it is a true testament to the build quality of their espresso makers.

-We highly recommend running an espresso through the portafilter empty before brewing as this will help with the quality.
 With all machines at this price, you will get “good” espresso, not “great” espresso.
-But, for many people, good is good enough so it isn’t always necessary to split hair on such things.
+But, for many people, good is good enough so it isn’t always necessary to split hairs on such things.

 Having a milk wand is not a standard addition in the budget market, so definitely a plus.
 It allows you the option for making cafe-style drinks like cappuccinos, lattes, and mochas from the comfort of your own home.

 The ability to use pods or grounds is also a bonus.
 So if you can’t really be bothered with grinding your beans, you can just chuck a pod in, press the button, and off you go.
+This also saves on mess, which is always a big consideration.

 The machine does need to be descaled.
 However, the descaling only needs to be done every few months, depending on water quality and usage.